sql-migrate/backup2.sql-migrate.github.io/_posts/2017-06-11-pg_catalog_constraints.md

 ---
 layout: post
 title: Documenting relationships in the pg_catalog schema
+description: A list of resources to help navigate PostgreSQL's system catalogs
 ---

 While exploring the ```pg_catalog``` schema I noticed that while the relationships between the tables are documented,